 To know more about device discoverability, check this Android Bluetooth Device Discoverability with Examples.

-By using BluetoothAdapter method getBondedDevices(), we can get the Bluetooth paired devices list.
+By using the BluetoothAdapter method getBondedDevices(), we can get the Bluetooth paired devices list.

 Following is the code snippet to get all paired devices with name and MAC address of each device.